tonivrbic/bridges-solver/README.md

 # Bridges (Hashiwokakero) solver

 This package allows you to solve the popular japanese puzzle **Hashiwokakero** (also known as Bridges, and Hashi).
-An application that implements this package is available at https://bridges-solver.app.
+An application that implements this package is available at https://hashi-puzzles.com and the solver is available [here](https://hashi-puzzles.com/solve).

 ## Installation